minibasehq/minibase/README.md

 ## What is Minibase?

-Minibase is an **application backend** alternative to Supabase and Firebase.
+Minibase is a lightweight and extensible **application backend** alternative to Supabase and Firebase.
 It has a Postgres base and a set of data-interface tools which are accessed through an API gateway.
 The default setup includes a PostgREST API, but components can be added and swapped out as needed.

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/architecture.svg?raw=true" />